 Droughts affect the availability of water for agriculture.
-Historically, Western Canada has followed legal precedent similar to the rules of the western United States, namely "first in time, first in right."
-In some cases the allocations for irrigation water and other industrial use are now a large proportion of the average annual available flow.
-In some areas during years with drought and low flows it is possible for the river flows to be less than the amount of water that has been allocated for irrigation.
+In some cases the allocations for irrigation water and other industrial uses now comprise a large proportion of the average annual available flow.
+In some areas, during years with drought and low flows it is possible for the river flows to be less than the amount of water that has been allocated for irrigation.
 Interprovincial agreements have been in place for a number of years to ensure that each Prairie province receives its share of the water.
-These interprovincial agreements are based on naturalized flows or the water that would be flowing in the river if there were no water use withdrawals and reservoirs.
-As Figure 1, shows the natural flows are not well correlated with measured flows during low flow or drought periods.
-This result indicates that during times of drought the corrections can become larger than the monthly flows in some rivers, suggesting that the errors could be as large as the flow itself.
-These factors will need to be considered in any review or effort to legislate rights for water for ecosystems or for introducing new management concepts such as water trading.
+These interprovincial agreements are based on naturalized flows or the water that would be flowing in the rivers if there were no water use withdrawals and reservoirs.
+As Figure 1 shows, the natural flows in some rivers are not well correlated with measured flows during low flow or drought periods.
+This result indicates that during times of drought the corrections can become larger than the monthly flows in some rivers, suggesting that the uncertainties could be as large as the flow itself.

 Baseline climate data are important for producers.
 Before purchasing a farm in a new area, producers would be advised to understand the climate variability of the area.
 Assessments of farmland should consider average temperature and precipitation conditions as well as the year-to-year variability and the frequency of those events (e.g., droughts, pluvial) that could decrease production.
 This assessment of baseline climate can provide insights into the type of farming that will be most successful in a given area.
-Some of the information being incorporated into the DRI legacy data base could be helpful to producers assessing the potential impacts of drought in their area.
+Some of the information being incorporated into the DRI legacy database could be helpful to producers assessing the potential impacts of drought in their area.

 The DRI project has elaborated the impacts of a multi-year precipitation deficiency under current climate conditions.
-By planning responses to these events and taking appropriate action in advance of their occurrence, it is possible to reduce their impacts when they occur.
-Given that climate change may result in more intense and longer periods of drought in the future, DRI's findings related to impacts provide a basis for assessing risk and vulnerability, and for recommending adaptive strategies.
+By planning responses to these events and taking appropriate action in advance of their occurrence, it is possible to reduce their impacts.
+Given that climate change may result in more intense and longer periods of drought in the future, DRI's findings related to impacts provide a basis for assessing risk and vulnerability and for recommending adaptive strategies.